Katie Lou Samuelson: College career

 Samuelson was a freshman at the University of Connecticut in 2015–16.
 She played in 37 of the Huskies' 38 games, including 22 starts.
 She missed the national championship game due to an injury.
 During the season, Samuelson scored 11.0 points per game and led the team with 78 made three-pointers, which was the second-most ever by a Connecticut freshman.
 She scored a season-high 22 points against Robert Morris on March 19.
 Samuelson was named the 2016 national freshman of the year by ESPNw.
 She was also named to the American Athletic Conference all-freshman team and the AAC all-tournament team.

 In 2016–17, Samuelson started in all 37 of the Huskies' games.
 Her 20.2 points per game and 42.0 three-point field goal percentage both ranked second in the AAC.
 Her 119 made three-pointers that season was the second-highest in school history.
 On March 6, 2017, Samuelson scored a career-high 40 points against USF; she also set the NCAA single-game record for most three-pointers made without a miss, with 10.
 She was named the 2017 AAC co-player of the year and the AAC tournament most outstanding player.
 She was also selected as a first team All-American by the AP, WBCA, and USBWA, and made the AAC first team.

 On January 13, 2019, Samuelson surpassed the 2,000 career point mark in a win over South Florida.
 She became the tenth UConn player to achieve this milestone.

 National team career

 Samuelson was part of the United States under-17 team who won the 2013 FIBA Americas U-16 Championship and subsequent 2014 FIBA U-17 World Championship.
+Samuelson was part of the United States women's national 3x3 team that would compete in the inaugural Olympic tournament at the 2020 Summer Olympics, but wound up off the team as she contracted COVID-19 just prior to the start of the games.
+Samuelson returned to the team in the 2023 FIBA 3x3 AmeriCup.